top of page

 Some works never resolve into a single version, a single night, a single file.

 They linger as gestures, drafts, scores, rehearsal footage, screenshots, voice notes, fragments of text.
+They survive in bodies and drives, in attachments and unsent emails.

 They have circulations that do not fit the usual routes of festival, gallery, publication or feed.